-Bernie White-Hatcher has lived in central Illinois since 1960.
-Along with an on-going pursuit of painting, she worked as a draftsman and drafting supervisor for the Bell System, a graphic designer and manager of graphics and illustration at Southern Illinois University School of Medicine, and as part-time adjunct faculty at Lincoln Land Community College in Arts and Education.
-Now retired Bernie can concentrate her time on painting.
-After living in Rochester, IL for over 30 years, she and her husband recently “moved into town” and now live in Illinois’ capital city, Springfield.
+Along with her on-going pursuit of painting, Bernie worked as a draftsman and drafting supervisor for the Bell System, a graphic designer and manager of graphics and illustration at Southern Illinois University School of Medicine, and as part-time adjunct faculty at Lincoln Land Community College in Arts and Education, all in Springfield, IL.
+Bernie has two grown children; she and her husband, both retired, live part-time in Springfield and in Placitas, New Mexico.

 “The landscape of the southwest is so extreme and different from what I have grown use to in the Midwest.
 These New Mexico vistas are providing me with a plethora of visual and sensory memories that are wonderful challenges for me to express in paint.”